arunnenavath123/AI-powered-BI-Chatbot/README.md

 ### Reflections

 1. This time, AI is really eating the world.
 2. The LLM is fundamentally changing the way people develop applications.
-Just take a look at [pandas-ai](https://github.com/gventuri/pandas-ai).
 3. Presenting meaningful work is more important than ever.

 ## 🍻 Contributing